Dockerfile with multi-layer dependencies using uv and pyproject.toml

 Speed and image size comparison

 Now it’s time to test the 4 approaches with actual data.
-Let’s name them: pip-single
+Let’s name them: pip-single, uv-single, pip-multi, and uv-multi.

 For each approach, I will execute the following steps and measure the execution time, as well as the image size.